tahiri-lab/ClonalTreeClustering/data/PublicDataSet/README.md

 ## Dataset Description 📊

 The dataset consists of **B-cell receptor sequences** from memory and naive B-cells.
 For the purposes of this project, **150 nucleotides** from this dataset are randomly sampled and converted into a **weighted Newick format**.
-This format is used for further analysis, particularly for calculating the **GBLD (Genetic Branch Length Distance)** metric.
+This format is used for further analysis, particularly for calculating the **GBLD (Generalized Branch Length Distance)** metric.

 ## Process Overview 🔄